-The Board of Directors adopted on April 29, 2009, subject to the approval by the shareholders, an amendment to the Company's 2003 Stock Option Plan.
-The amendment increases from 978,528 to 1,478,528 the number of shares of the Company's Class A common stock available for issuance under the 2003 Stock Option Plan, and from 2,110,775 to 3,110,775 the number of shares of the Company's Class C common stock available for issuance thereunder.
+The Board of Directors adopted on May 6, 2011, subject to the approval by the shareholders, an amendment to the Company's 2003 Stock Option Plan.
+The amendment increases from 817,478 to 1,317,478 the number of shares of the Company's Class A common stock available for issuance under the 2003 Stock Option Plan if an additional 500,000 shares of Class A common stock are issued under the plan.
+However, if an additional 500,000 shares of Class A common stock are made available for issuance under the plan, of which up to 100,000 Class A common shares could be issued as up to 1,000,000 shares of Class C common stock, then the amendment would increase the number of Class A common stock available for issuance from 817,478 shares to 1,217,478 and increase the number of Class C common stock available for issuance under the plan from five to 1,000,005.

 The Company has in the past used, and intends in the future to use, stock options as incentive devices to motivate and compensate its salaried officers and other key employees, and believes that equity incentives represented by stock options enhances the Company's ability in attracting and retaining the best possible persons for positions of significant responsibility by providing its officers and other key employees with additional incentives to contribute to the Company's success.

 Management further believes that the availability of such equity incentives has served, and will continue to serve, an important part in the implementation of the Company's growth strategy.
-As of March 31, 2009, options to purchase 892,423 shares of Class A common stock and 2,110,770 shares of Class C common stock have been granted under the 2003 plan; as of such date and after the adjustments to reflect the annual 5% stock dividends, options to purchase 840,136 shares of Class A common stock and 1,575,000 shares of Class C common stock were outstanding under the 2003 Stock Option Plan.
-Accordingly, options to purchase only 119,020 shares of Class A common stock and five shares of Class C common stock remain available for future grants under the 2003 Stock Option Plan as of such date.
+As of December 31, 2010, options to purchase 1,320,523 shares of Class A common stock and 4,110,770 shares of Class C common stock have been granted under the 2003 plan; as of such date and after the adjustments to reflect the annual 5% stock dividends, options to purchase 1,188,560 shares of Class A common stock and 3,438,355 shares of Class C common stock were outstanding under the 2003 Stock Option Plan.
+Accordingly, options to purchase only 817,478 shares of Class A common stock and five shares of Class C common stock remain available for future grants under the 2003 Stock Option Plan as of such date.